Smart Pricing Tools Software: Are IT Tools a Silver Bullet for B2B Price Movement?

-IT pricing system automate pre-programmed pricing methods or business ‘rules’ very well.
+IT pricing system automates pre-programmed pricing methods or business ‘rules’ very well.
 So once you have a good structure in place (and it’s been thoroughly tested in the market), it makes sense to utilise a sophisticated pricing system to automate these tested rules and methods.
 You can also enter as many rules as you like to the system, as long, of course, as you know how to configure the system correctly (which again requires a lot of expertise and training).

 Caution: Never automate untested rules.
 (Sounds obvious, but many companies do this because they do not have a pricing leader and or pricing team with the skills to test, validate and or flag underperforming pricing methods in the market.
 A team and or pricing professional with the ability to convert the total value of the business’ assets into EBIT is still a rare find.)

 Price Movement and what can you do about it

-It’s becoming increasingly important for businesses to design and invest in pricing talent that drive pricing transformation.
+It’s becoming increasingly important for businesses to design and invest in pricing talent that drives pricing transformation.
 Shortages in people with critical pricing strategy, structures and people skills will see relatively few pricing executives commanding rising salaries.

 It is also very likely that wage inflation will increase in certain pricing skills areas like systems operations and analytics, data and price structure development.
 But, as more global talent comes into Australia, more businesses will review compensation packages.
-It may be too late as many Australian companies are locked into traditional salaries, compensation structures well above market rates for skills and competencies that can be automated or outsourced.
+It may be too late as many Australian companies are locked into traditional salaries, and compensation structures well above market rates for skills and competencies that can be automated or outsourced.